TheJoluk/scipyproject/README.md

 ## Motivation
 The Motivation is to create a simple console based chat service with python3.
 The Chat Client saves all send messages of all users with the corresponding ip adresse to run statistics about the usage and messages.

 ## Goal
 The Goal is to create a Chat Client and Server with Python3.
-The Chat Services should be able to be able to deal with multiple users and you should be able to enter the user name on launch.
+The Chat Services should be able to be able to deal with multiple users.
-The Server Adresse can be replaced in the python programm depending on the server location.
+The User can setup Username, ServerIP and ServerPort on startup to decide to which server he wants to connect with which username.
+During the chat prozess all chat messages are getting stored in a pandas dataframe to run statistics on them.
+As an example the statics of messages per minute is getting printed on request.

 ## Structure
 The project contains two files, the server and the client.
+The server file provides the backbone of the chat service which takes all the messages send and broadcast them to all the other currently connecte clients.
+Fruthermore the server tracks the message history of all clients.

+The client file provides an easy use to connect to the server and to set the username of the user.
+Beside that the client offers the possibility to request a list of all currently connected users.

 ## Requirements
+The Chat Service only runs on Linux based operating system due to limitation on the unblocking reading of commandline inputs on windows.
+That means on windows the python script is not running.

-The project needs following python libaries available.
+Beside the Linux requirement the project needs following python libaries available. <br>
-•  socket
+•  socket <br>
-•  sys
+•  sys <br>
-•  struct
+•  struct <br>
-•  signal
+•  signal <br>
-•  time
+•  time <br>
-•  select
+•  select <br>
-•  pandas
+•  pandas  <br>
-•  numpy
+•  numpy <br>
-•  matplotlib.pyplot
+•  matplotlib.pyplot  <br>
 All Libaries are either default packages or easy to install with pip install

 ## Setup
-Beside the mentioned packages, you only need configure the ip adresse and port of the chat server and to set a username.
-All can be passed over as startup arguments.
-If no username is provided you can enter one on launch.
+The IP Address, Port and Username is requested on startup of the Client.
+Therefore, beside the previous mentioned requirements nothing more needs to be cared about.

 ## Usage
+Run the server script on the local machine or on a server which is exposed to the internet.
+After that run the client script(s) to connect to the server.
+After entering IP, Port and username you are free to chat with everyone involved.
+Due to limited resources you most likely want to run it on "localhost" to be able to test it on a single machine.
+You can still execute the chat client in multiple instances